anjalipathak03/MenuBar-Java/README.md

 ## ` MenuBar using Java`
+- Class MenuBar

+A menu bar handles keyboard shortcuts for menu items, passing them along to its child menus.
+Keyboard shortcuts, which are optional, provide the user with an alternative to the mouse for invoking a menu item and the action that is associated with it.

+Each menu item can maintain an instance of MenuShortcut.
+The MenuBar class defines several methods, shortcuts() and getShortcutMenuItem(java.awt.MenuShortcut) that retrieve information about the shortcuts a given menu bar is managing.
 - Packages used

 The classes in the Java APIs are organized into separate groups called packages.
 Each package contains a set of related interfaces, classes, subpackages and exceptions.